 - Zany Scheme: In DDR: Mario Mix.
 When Waluigi goes to the Truffle Towers, he tries to use the keys to make his wish come true.
 His wish is to become the best dancer in the world so he can take over the world by hypnotizing everyone with his dance moves.

 Characters from Wario Land

-Leader of the Black Sugar Pirates, Captain Syrup is the main rival of Wario in the first two Wario Lands
+Leader of the Black Sugar Gang, Captain Syrup is the main rival of Wario in the first two Wario Lands

 , in the first game possessing a base on Kitchen Island which is raided by Wario, and in the second game takes revenge by seizing Wario's new castle.
-Much to the glee of fans, she returned in Shake It!
+She returned in Shake It!

 as an ally to free the Shake Dimension, with the same ulterior motive as Wario: money.